Woman stuck in swimming pool turns to Facebook for help

 A woman who lived nearby showed up, followed by police and a neighbor.

-Kahn, a breast cancer survivor, says that sometimes you help others and other times, you ask for help.
+Kahn, a breast cancer survivor, tells WMUR-TV that sometimes you help others and other times, you ask for help.

 Copyright 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.